minterpy-project/minterpy/CONTRIBUTING.md

 In the current state of the code, you should use this with caution since it might change code in the manner that it breaks (see below).

-Down the road, we shall try to fulfill the full set of pre-commit hoos.
+Down the road, we shall try to fulfill the full set of pre-commit hooks.
 However, further developments shall try to fulfil the full set of pre-commit-hooks.

 ### Currently defined hooks